plajjan/snabbswitch/src/apps/ddostop/README.md

 be matched against the ruleset and if a match is found the packet per second and bits per second rates will be calculated.
 As soon as a source host exceeds a given threshold it will be put in the blacklist.
-The time a source host is blacklisted is initially five seconds after which it will double for every time the source is found to be a repeat offender until it hits the max_block_time which is 600 per default.
+The time a source host is blacklisted is initially 10 seconds after which it will double for every time the source is found to be a repeat offender until it hits the max_block_time which is 600 per default.